bill502/Spreadsheet-simplified/README.md

 1) Create a new Web Service from this repo
 2) Build Command: npm install
 3) Start Command: node server/index.js

+Entry point
+- The server entry is at server/index.js.
+Both package.json ("start": "node server/index.js") and render.yaml (startCommand: node server/index.js) point to this path.
 4) Add a persistent disk mounted at /data (>=5GB)
 5) (Optional) Set DATABASE_URL=/data/app.db (defaults to this in production).
 The server will copy ./data/app.db or ./seed/app.db into /data/app.db on first boot if the file is missing.